 It can be very difficult to know what to do or what your options are after you have been sexually assaulted.
 It is important to remember a sexual assault is never your fault and help is always available.

-Rape Crisis and Recovery Centers provide the confidential services like crisis intervention, counseling, victim accompaniment to hospitals, police interviews & court.
-Services are provided to adult and child victims, as well as their families, partners, and loved ones.
+Maryland's Rape Crisis and Recovery Centers provide survivors with confidential services like crisis intervention, counseling, and victim accompaniment to hospitals, police interviews & court.
+Services are provided to adult and child survivors, as well as their families, partners, and loved ones.

 Survivors have the right to be treated with dignity, respect and sensitivity during the criminal justice process.
 The Sexual Assault Legal Institute helps protect those rights by providing comprehensive legal services to survivors of sexual violence statewide.